 What is the Difference Between Single and Double Eyelids?

 The terms double eyelids and monolids are often tossed around to refer to a major difference in the eyes that human beings have.
-Double eyelids have some sort of lining on top due to the natural eyelid crease there is.
+The double eyelid has some sort of lining on top due to the natural eyelid crease there is.
 This makes them look bigger.
-As opposed to them, monolids lack such an eyelid fold and therefore they don’t appear to have a lining.
+As opposed to them, monolids lack such an upper eyelid fold and therefore they don’t appear to have a lining.
 Apparently, this creates a problem for some people.

 Why do People Want Double Eyelids?